Rahul Bheke: Mumbai City

 On 19 August 2021, Bheke joined Mumbai City on a two-year deal with an option to extend for a further season.

 "It's a surreal feeling, to have joined Mumbai City.
 This is my hometown club and of course, the defending champions.
 I'm ready to start this new journey with my new family and make memories with our fans."

 — — Bheke, after signing with Mumbai City.

 On 22 November, Bheke made his debut for the club in the Indian Super League against Goa, in a resounding 3–0 win.
 He scored his first and the winning goal against Chennaiyin, on 15 December in a 1–0 win.
 On 17 February, he scored his second goal of the season, against Jamshedpur in a 3–2 defeat.

 He was later included in the club's 2022 AFC Champions League squad.
 On 11 April, he scored the winning header from a corner in the 75th minute, in a historic 2–1 win against Al-Quwa Al-Jawiya, as Mumbai City became the first Indian club to win an AFC Champions League game.
 He in turn became the first Indian player to score in the competition.

-Benguluru
+Return to Benguluru

 On 7 July 2024, following the expiry of his Mumbai City contract, Bheke rejoined Bengaluru FC on a two-year deal.

+Mohun Bagan

+After his departure from Bengaluru, Bheke joined Mohun Bagan on a one-year-contract.